What to Serve with Thanksgiving Turkey: The Best Sides for Smoked or Roasted Turkey

 A small tray of pickles or quick-pickled onions, carrots, or cucumbers can help cut through the richness on the plate.
 This is a nice touch if you’re serving a very rich smoked turkey or deep gravy.

-Sauces, Glazes & Condiments
+Sauces, Glazes and Condiments

 Sauces, glazes, and condiments for Thanksgiving turkey are where you can lean into flavor without adding a lot of extra prep.
 Both smoked and roasted turkey benefit from moisture and a bit of acidity or sweetness in each bite.